davidjbuchanan/MS4-LiveStrong/README.md

         - return to the development terminal and follow the link, thus verifying your email address.

 9. To add products you will need to define product categories as well as products themselves.
     - Create them using the examples in products/fixtures/categories.json and products.json files as a template; input the details relevant to your business and then upload the products and categories to the db.sglite3 database using cli commands `python3 manage.py loaddata categories` then `python3 manage.py loaddata products`.
-Alternatively you could add them all individually through the django admin app at `/admin`.
+Alternatively you could add them all individually through the django admin app at `/admin` using the **products** app.

 10. Set up a payment system through [Stripe](https://github.com/Code-Institute-Org/gitpod-full-template) and obtain values for the following configuration variables:
     - **STRIPE_PUBLIC_KEY** : `<upper and lowercase alphanumeric with symbols>`
     - **STRIPE_SECRET_KEY** : `<upper and lowercase alphanumeric with symbols>`
+    - **STRIPE_WH_SECRET** : `<upper and lowercase alphanumeric with symbols>`
     - Add these to your Gitpod **Settings** or put them in `env.py`.
 If you choose the latter it should now look something like this:
     ```
     import os